camunda-community-hub/micronaut-camunda-platform-7/FAQ.md

 WARNING: Use --illegal-access=warn to enable warnings of further illegal reflective access operations
 WARNING: All illegal access operations will be denied in a future release
 ```
-This will need to be fixed before they are denied by future Micronaut releases.
+This warning is shown when using JDK 9 and later.
+It will need to be fixed by MyBatis.